jethornton/flexgui/docs_flex/source/hal.rst

 following Dynamic Properties.
 You can watch Bit (True/False) pins, S32/U32 integer pins, Float pins.

+..
+WARNING:: If the HAL pin does not exist LinuxCNC will crash!

 .. csv-table:: **HAL Watch Bit**
    :width: 100%
    :align: center